jayanthoncloud/Learning-to-Understand-Kubernetes/Working with Kubernetes - Minikube.md

 ### play-with-k8s.com ###

-If you don't have any lab environment, you can simply login to play-with-k8s.com and get your hands on a kubernetes cluster instantly
+If you don't have any lab environment, you can simply login to play-with-k8s.com and get your hands on a kubernetes cluster instantly.

 ## Let's now explore working with Minikube ##